 A seasoned college consultant helps students develop their stories throughout high school so their applications shine when it’s time to apply.
 College consultants also take the guesswork out of the college admissions process so you don’t have to research the details or hypothesize what might look good to colleges.

-You and your child are busy enough without also having to create and maintain college lists, figure out the essay requirements at each school, plan campus visits, and submit standardized test scores.
+You and your child are busy enough without also having to guess what students need to do to become most competitive in the college admissions process.
+Without guidance, it is very hard to create and maintain appropriate college lists, figure out how best to approach the essays for each college, plan campus visits, and submit standardized test scores.

 Really, it’s a full-time job—so why not entrust it to someone who does it full-time?